 1. Engage in more exercise and physical activity.

 The Office of Disease Prevention and Health Promotion recommends 150 minutes of moderate exercise or 75 minutes of vigorous exercise per week, plus strength training on two days.
-And try not to skimp on the strength training: After all, because increasing your muscle mass delivers a mild metabolic boost, lifting weights (or your own body weight with exercises such as squats and push-ups) may help you overcome a weight loss plateau.
+And try not to skimp on the strength training: Maintaining or increasing your muscle mass by lifting weights (or your own body weight with exercises such as squats and push-ups) delivers a mild metabolic boost.

 2. Connect with others.

-Fostering ties with others working towards wellness goals can help you stay motivated, inspired, and accountable.
-Who you know greatly influences your health behaviors, so consider including more people in your circle who encourage your efforts.
-Online communities and in-person workshops, exercise classes, personal coaches, and walking groups are great ways to widen your healthy social network—but feel free to get creative.
+Fostering ties with others working towards wellness goals can help you stay inspired.
+Studies show that we tend to have similar health behaviors to the people who we spend the most time with.
+So consider opening up your circle to even more people who make health and wellness a priority—and leaning on those who encourage your efforts.
+Online communities and in-person workshops, exercise classes, personal coaches, and walking groups are great ways to widen your healthy social network—get creative.
 Maybe an active coworker can be your new hiking partner.

 3. Seek out healthy foods that fill you up.

 Some foods make you feel fuller than others—typically, those rich in lean protein (like fish and poultry), fiber (vegetables, legumes, fruits, and whole grains), or water (fruits and veggies), can support weight loss goals by filling your belly without overloading you with excess calories, Avena says.
-They also provide more vitamins and minerals than less-filling foods, like chips, baked goods, processed meats and cheeses, or sugar-sweetened beverages.
-High fiber and high protein foods also move through the stomach more slowly to keep your appetite at bay.
+They can also provide more vitamins and minerals than less-filling foods, like chips, baked goods, processed meats and cheeses, or sugar-sweetened beverages.

 5. Give yourself the credit you deserve.

-Reflecting on strides you’ve already made—mastering a new healthy recipe, say, or feeling less winded when you walk uphill—is another way to keep at your goals.
+Reflecting on strides you’ve already made—mastering a new healthy recipe, say, or feeling less winded when you walk uphill—is a great way to stay inspired as you work toward your goals.
 How about other lifestyle adjustments you’ve made—like quitting smoking, spending more time in nature, or finding ways to reduce stress?
-Maintaining a sense of self-efficacy and belief in your ability to make positive changes to your lifestyle can help you persevere through challenges.
-It also happens to come with its own health benefits.
+Building confidence in what you can accomplish and strengthening your belief in your ability to make positive changes to your lifestyle can help you persevere through challenges.

 Finding the best approach to weight loss and wellness